theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-sql-server.md

 {% include "destinations/db-merge-data.md" %}

 ## Custom SQL Statements

-The {{ page.meta.title }} destination supports the use of custom SQl statements in the staging steps of the destination.
+The {{ page.meta.title }} destination supports the use of custom SQl statements in the staging steps of the database.
 Follow the steps below to create custom SQL statements in the {{ page.meta.title }} destination:

 1. In the main window of the Xtract Universal Designer, select an extraction from the list of extractions..